Swansea Vale Railway: Swansea Vale and Neath and Brecon Junction Railway

 An essential part of any through route between Hereford and Swansea was the completion of the Swansea Vale and Neath and Brecon Junction Railway (SV&N&BJR), commonly referred to as The Junction Line.
 This was to run between Colbren Junction on the N&BR to Ynysygeinon on the SVR.
 Even without Midland Railway involvement, this had been desirable for the N&BR company, giving better access to Swansea than running via Neath.

 The Swansea Vale and Neath and Brecon Junction Railway was promoted in 1863 to build a line connecting the Swansea Vale Railway at Ynysygeinon with the Neath and Brecon Railway at Colbren.
 The Swansea Vale Railway considered that it would abstract traffic from its line, and it decided to petition against it in Parliament.
 This was not successful, and the SVR&N&BR obtained royal assent to its act of Parliament, the Swansea Vale and Neath and Brecon Junction Railway Act 1864 (27 & 28 Vict. c. ccxciii), on 29 July 1864.

 The SV&N&BJR ran into serious financial difficulty; it was unable to secure the subscriptions for shares that it needed to start construction.
 It entered into a complex arrangement with a contractor, John Dickson, but he fell into bankruptcy at a time when he himself was heavily indebted to the company.
 For some time, work on the SV&N&BJR was in abeyance.
-As a moribund company whose only asset was the power to build a line, it was absorbed by the Neath and Brecon Railway (N&BR) in July 1869, and construction was completed, and it was opened to traffic on 19 November 1873.
+As a moribund company whose only asset was the power to build a line, it was absorbed by the Neath and Brecon Railway (N&BR) on 26 July 1869 under the Neath and Brecon Railway (Amalgamation and Arrangement) Act 1869 (32 & 33 Vict. c. cxlv), and construction was completed, and it was opened to traffic on 19 November 1873.

 From that time the N&BR started to run a passenger service between Brecon and Swansea, using the SV&N&BJR line and the Swansea Vale Railway, over which it had running powers.

 The SV&N&BJR was to be leased by the N&BR on completion, but when it was clear that no progress toward that goal was being made, it was amalgamated with the Neath and Brecon Railway on 26 July 1869.